twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 </div>
 {{< /example >}}

-Using `data-bs-ride="true"`, carousels won't automatically start to autoplay on page load.
-Instead, they will only start to animate after the first user interaction.
+Using `data-bs-ride="true"`, carousels won't automatically start to cycle on page load.
+Instead, they will only start after the first user interaction.

 {{< example >}}
 <div id="carouselExampleRide" class="carousel slide" data-bs-ride="true">